 Volunteering with Classrooms or Field Trips

-Parents who have completed a background check, watched the Called to Protect video, and finished Armatus Training are welcome to assist in the classrooms, library, and on field trips.
+Parents who have completed a background check, watched the CASE video, and finished Praesidium Academy are welcome to assist in the classrooms, library, and on field trips.
 Please connect with teachers directly to coordinate when and how you can help.
 There may be opportunities to assist with projects in the evenings, too.
-All volunteering hours can be applied to your annual Fair Share obligation (15 hours per parent).
+All volunteering hours can be applied to your annual Service Hours.

 Volunteering with Programs and Clubs

-The All Saints Art Literacy program is a biannual program that introduces classic art and artists to students in every grade, via parent volunteers.
+The art literacy program is a biannual program that introduces art and artists to students in every grade, via committee co-chairs, grade representatives and in-class project volunteers.
 Interested parents are briefed on the art/artists and provided a suggested lesson plan to support a specific art project in the spirit of the original art.
-The final works are shared in the school’s spring art show, as part of the Imagination Celebration.
-There are two meetings for interested parents, typically scheduled in October and February.
+The final works are showcased in the spring.
+There are two meetings for interested parents in fall and spring.
 For more information, email email@example.com.

 Oregon Battle of the Books (OBOB)

 OBOB can only happen with the help of many volunteers.
 Parent team leaders register their student team members, and help the team prepare with meetings or study sessions.
 They also make sure there is an adult present to support and supervise the team during the school battles.

 Parent volunteers are also needed to help run the school battles as Moderators, Scorekeepers, Timekeepers and other event support positions.

 Information and opportunities will be listed in Parent Resource weekly emails in the months leading up to the event.
 For questions, please contact firstname.lastname@example.org.
 (Please note that this email address is primarily monitored September through March.)